AthulyaAmmu/eCommerceAppDemo/readme.md

-#This app is created using Vite and react template
+#This app is created by using Vite and react template

 ## Run this project